validatedpatterns-demos/rhvp.federated_edge_observability/README.md

 ## Start Here

-If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to the parent patter, [Ansible Edge GitOps](http://validatedpatterns.io/ansible-edge-gitops/) for additional context and installation instructions
+If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to the parent pattern, [Ansible Edge GitOps](http://validatedpatterns.io/ansible-edge-gitops/) for additional context and installation instructions